🎨 TL;DR – Texture Is the Secret Sauce

 Step-by-step process:

-- Experiment with different tools to create various marks.
+- Experiment with different tools to create various marks, like metal or plastic pallet knives for acrylic paint.

 - Use quick, spontaneous movements to add energy to your marks.